Tutorials and guides help you get started with your research, including how to find scholarly journals and utilize library resources and services.

 READY REF LB2369 .G53 2016

 Official manual for MLA documentation.
 Print copies of the eighth edition are available in the Ready Reference section of the library, 1st floor.
-For online examples, see the MLA Style Center's "What's New in the Eighth Edition."
+For online examples, see the MLA Style Center's "Works Cited: A Quick Guide."

 Prohibited Student ConductFrom the St. Cloud State University Student Handbook -- Student Code of Conduct -- Prohibited Student Conduct